Voice

 Voice Backend Version

 For analytics, the client may want to receive information about the voice backend's current version.
-This is only available on gateway v6 and above.
 To do so, send an Opcode 16 Voice Backend Version with an empty payload:

 Voice Backend Version Structure